ldkong1205/LaserMix/README.md

 ## Updates

+- \[2022.08\] - We provide a [video demo](https://www.youtube.com/watch?v=LKzBqtmxXLg) for visual comparisons on the SemanticKITTI val set.
+Take a look!
 - \[2022.07\] - Our paper is available on arXiv, click <a href="https://arxiv.org/abs/2207.00026" target='_blank'>here</a> to check it out.
 Code will be available soon!